deverickapollo/Deverick.io/_posts/2020-06-01-demonstrate.markdown

 		- keep crowd moving
 		- Spot when authorities are surronding a protester.
 Get target out.
 Surround this individual and let them disperse into the crowd.
 		- Link arms in chain
+		- Surround the squad to intimidate them.
+They will reconsider their objective
 		- Keep head and arms moving if you are grabbed
 		- Dont fight
 4. [How they think part 2](https://www.policeforum.org/assets/PoliceResponseMassDemonstrations.pdf)